JulianR0/monstermod-redo/README.md

 ## Known Bugs

-There are a few bugs that to this day I'm unable to find out why it happens:
+I'm aware that the plugin is far from perfect, and there are a few things that need fixing/will be fixing as the project evolves:

-- Human Grunts are completely unable to reload their weapons.
+- Human Grunts are unable to reload their weapons.
 As a workaround, infinite ammo has been given to them.

 - Male Assassins share the same AI as HGrunts, so their ammo problem is still a thing, and the same workaround is used.

-- Shock Troopers have it worst.
-They also share HGrunts AI code, and despite them automatically increasing their "bullets", they just eventually stop firing.
-Worse, taking cover is absolutely broken, and remain completely frozen in place when it happens.
+- Shock Troopers seems to be broken despite sharing HGrunts AI code.
+Despite having infinite ammo, they eventually stop firing.
+Worse, taking cover is absolutely broken, and they remain completely frozen in place when it happens.

-Any hint that helps me fix these issues are greatly appreciated.
+- If a Heavy Weapons Grunt is to lose their target while his minigun is still spinning, the next time it targets an enemy it will instantly fire instead of spinning up the minigun again.

 ## Milestones

 Attempting to recreate everything in one go is a daunting task.
 Let it be known that the original 2002 source code will NOT compile on today's compilers, and does NOT contain all the necessary files for compilation.
 The preliminary was to rewrite and provide as many files or lines of code to ensure it can compile again, and be usable on an actual HLDS installation.

-Currently, I aim working this for linux only.
-While the original 2002 Visual C++ DSP file exists in the repository, it has not been updated to newer formats.
-Who knows if it can even open on newer Visual Studio versions, let alone, to compile?
+The original Visual C++ 6.0 DSP file exists in the repository but neither the file nor the code has been updated to newer formats.
+Don't expect it to compile on modern Visual Studio versions.

 Current milestones are separated by "Tiers", which are as follows: